 This is a carpet that is flame laminated to (usually) a Trocellen

 Foam making the top two layers one piece (see right).

 It is a remarkably durable product.
-(For more on these
+Learn more abut Carpet

-Bonded Foam or Flexi-Rolls® come in nine colors.
+Bonded Foam or Flexi-Rolls®.
+They are currently available in eight colors.

 is by far the most common spring floor covering in the US today.